 Even though I hate them, and other St. John gardeners will probably share my feelings, they are not without redeeming value.
 They control erosion, covering bare land rapidly and effectively.

 They are also nitrogen fixing.
-This means that, unlike most plants that use up organic nitrogen compounds from the soil, eventually depleting it, wild tamarinds actually add nitrogen compounds to the soil by taking nitrogen from the air and changing it into organic nitrogen compounds that enrich the
+This means that, unlike most plants that use up organic nitrogen compounds from the soil, eventually depleting it, wild tamarinds actually add nitrogen compounds to the soil by taking nitrogen from the air and changing it into organic nitrogen compounds that enrich the earth.

 West Indian Locust